beta-robots/ptgrey_bfly_camera/README.md

 $ catkin_make --only-pkg-with-deps ptgrey_bfly_camera
 ```

+### Camera Configuration
+Edit the .yaml file at config/ folder with the required parameters.

 ### Camera Operation
 Execute the flycap tool to configure the IP of your camera
 ```shell